-Dipesh Navsaria MPH, MSLIS, MDAssociate Professor of Pediatrics, University of Wisconsin School of Medicine and Public Health, Madison, Wisconsin
+Dipesh Navsaria MPH, MSLIS, MDAssociate Professor of Pediatrics, University of Wisconsin School of Medicine and Public Health, Clinical Associate Professor of Human Development & Family Studies, School of Human Ecology, UW-Madison, Madison, Wisconsin

 Dipesh Navsaria, MPH, MSLIS, MD, is a pediatrician working in the public interest.
 He blends the roles of physician, occasional children's librarian, educator, public health professional and child health advocate.
 With graduate degrees in public health, children’s librarianship, physician assistant studies, and medicine, he brings a unique combination of interests and experience together.

 An associate professor of pediatrics at the University of Wisconsin School of Medicine and Public Health, he has practiced primary care pediatrics in a variety of settings with special interest in underserved populations.
 With a graduate degree in children’s librarianship, he has the right skill set to be the founding medical director of Reach Out and Read Wisconsin and the founder and director of the Pediatric Early Literacy Projects at the University of Wisconsin.
 With respect to education, Dr. Navsaria is heavily involved in advocacy training for and is frequently involved in medical student and physician assistant education from the clinical arena through myriad small group and lecture formats.
 He serves as the medical director of the University of Wisconsin–Madison’s physician assistant program, and is also the director of the MD–MPH program.